As we conclude our Flare Gas Measurement series, we consider the Sage Flare Gas Meter for flaring and venting systems in Part VIII.

 The SAGE Prime® is contained within a dual-sided NEMA 4 enclosure with easy access to a separate rear compartment.
 It is CE compliant and meets Class 1, Division 2 standards for hazardous service.
 The SAGE RioTM provides the same performance levels found in the Prime with the added ATEX Zone 1 Flameproof approvals.
 The Rio is housed in an explosion-proof, dual-sided NEMA 4X enclosure.

-Sage Metering welcomes the opportunity to review your application and to recommend the best solution to achieve your objective.
+Sage Metering welcomes the opportunity to review your application and recommend the best solution to achieve your objective.